Zenchiyu/diffusion/README.md

 ## Practical

 - Bigger network for more capacity.
-Going from 2M to 33M parameters: randomly positioned eyes (and more than $2$) to recognizable faces (probably thanks to the Multi-head self-attention layers and bigger receptive fields!)
+Going from 2M to 33M parameters (or more): randomly positioned eyes (and more than $2$) to recognizable faces (probably thanks to the Multi-head self-attention layers and bigger receptive fields!)
 - Trade-off between the number of parameters and batch size for higher resolution images due to VRAM limits.
 - We have to place the Multi-head self-attention layers in lower spatial resolution due to the quadratic complexity in attention.
 A spatial resolution $32^2=32 \times 32$ or $16^2 = 16 \times 16$ is intuitively enough to capture the long-range contextual information/dependencies and costs way less than a spatial resolution of $128^2$.
 On the other hand convolution layers, at both high and low spatial resolution, fix "local" inconsistencies (up to the receptive field size).
 - TODO: ablation of Multi-head self-attention and more heads as we go in lower resolution latent representations